hansieso/Portfolio/README.md

 Here, you can explore my work based on different categories:

 ## MAIN:
 - [**UI/UX Design**](https://hansso.framer.website/): View my design work and visual projects.
-My full porfolio for my UI/UX process is up!
+My full porfolio with my UI/UX process is up!
 Simply click the link.

 ## Fun/Others:
 - [**Visual Design**](design/README.md): View my other design work, outside of UI/UX.
 This includes Web Dev and some other past projects.